EliasPereirah/OrionChat/README.md

 This way, you can save the URL in your bookmarks, making it easier to switch between models for different types of tasks.

+### Few-Shot prompting

+You can now edit or remove parts of a conversation.

+This is also very useful for applying the Few-Shot prompting technique, guiding how the AI should respond if the system prompt is not sufficient.
+First, interact with the AI, and the edit option will appear right below the response.

+From then on, you can edit the conversation and add new examples as you wish.

 ### Old chats
 Orion will automatically delete older chats when the number of chats exceeds 512, so the maximum chat history will be 512.